 Skip to main content

-CRISPR/Cas9 is an extremely powerful technology that allows scientists to easily rewrite human DNA to treat human disease.
-We envision that CRISPR/Cas9 technology can be applied in the therapy of all manner of disorders, from rare inherited genetic diseases such as Leber congenital amaurosis (link to https://rarediseases.info.nih.gov/diseases/634/leber-congenital-amaurosis), to common diseases such as high cholesterol and cancer.
+CRISPRCas9 is an extremely powerful technology that allows scientists to easily rewrite human DNA to treat human disease.
+We envision that CRISPRCas9 technology can be applied in the therapy of all manner of disorders, from rare inherited genetic diseases such as Leber congenital amaurosis (link to https://rarediseases.info.nih.gov/diseases/634/leber-congenital-amaurosis), to common diseases such as high cholesterol and cancer.

 The state-of-the-art delivery vector for genome editors is an adeno-associated virus (AAV), which can effectively transduce tissues and effect efficient genome editing.
 However, long-term expression of the genome editors from AAV is not ideal due to potential off-target edits, which can occur in sites of the genome similar to the therapeutic target and can compromise the therapeutic effect.
-In CTVR, we develop transient delivery methods to achieve efficient, precise editing without off-target effects.
+In BCTVR, we develop transient delivery methods to achieve efficient, precise editing without off-target effects.

 Read More